 Refund | 30 days |

 In most of our VPN reviews, Surfshark comes in at #2, right behind NordVPN.
-Surfshark is based in The Netherlands and is a no-logs service with a lot to offer.
-It offers a native Linux VPN client that you control from the command line.
-Even better, Surfshark has a brand new GUI for Ubuntu and Debian-based distros that makes controlling the VPN in Linux a point and click operation.
+Surfshark is based in The Netherlands (one of the better jurisdictions for a VPN) and is an audited no-logs VPN service with a lot to offer.
+It has an excellent GUI for Ubuntu and Debian-based distros that makes controlling the VPN in Linux a point-and-click operation.

 Advanced Surfshark features

-Surfshark is also a great VPN for streaming, with access to 15+ different Netflix libraries, BBC iPlayer, Hulu, Amazon Prime, and more.
+Surfshark is a great VPN for streaming, with access to 15+ different Netflix libraries, Hulu, Amazon Prime, and are one of the best VPNs for BBC iPlayer.
 They even offer a dedicated app if you want to use a VPN with Fire Stick.
 And unlike many services, which restrict or altogether block torrenting, Surfshark allows torrenting on all of their servers.

-Surfshark also offers plenty of value at only $2.30 per month with the coupon below.
+Surfshark also offers plenty of value at only $2.19 per month with the coupon below.
 Add in the fact that Surfshark supports an unlimited number of simultaneous connections, and it’s easy to see the value proposition.
-They also give you 24/7 live chat support along with a 30 day money-back guarantee on all plans.
+They also give you 24/7 live chat support along with a 30-day money-back guarantee on all plans.

 + Pros